 While there’s plenty that’s not known about Raynaud’s, you can take precautions to prevent Raynaud’s attacks.

-UNIQKNITS™ self-heating gloves have a unique, scientifically backed technology that provides even, constant heat to your hands without any batteries or plugs.
+FIBREHEAT® Self Heating Gloves have a unique, scientifically backed technology that provides even, constant heat to your handswithout any batteries, plugs or wires.
 The material is thin and they are easy to wear during all seasons and most activities.
 Our therapy gloves are ideal self-heating gloves for Raynaud’s sufferers.